pschild/alexa-project-assistent/README.md

 * Health Check
   * `ScsHelpIntent`: Opens the help for Health Check
   * `ScsDashboardIntent`: Shows information/status from multiple systems in one dashboard

+# Demo
+An Echo device as well as access to the systems Jira, GitLab and SonarQube will be needed to use the app, so a real demo without any of those cannot be provided.
+However, you can test the generation of some charts, based on demo data:
+1. Run `npm run dev` or `npm run server:start`
+2. Generate a...
+   * Burndown Chart, by calling `http://localhost:4242/demo/burndownchart`
+   * Velocity Chart, by calling `http://localhost:4242/demo/velocity`

 # Links to libraries
 * https://github.com/alexa-js/alexa-app